A primer on data-driven growing and technologies for optimal crop production in the greenhouse

 Leaf expansion rate (LER)

-The LER is defined as increase of leaf area per e.g. unit of time (cm² d-1) or temperature sum (cm² °Cd-1)
+The LER is defined as increase of leaf area per e.g. unit of time (cm² d) or temperature sum (cm² °Cd)

 Root length density

-The Root Length Density (m m-3) decribes the intensity of rooting in the substrate volume.
+The root length density (m m-3) describes the intensity of rooting in the substrate volume.

-Stomatal conductance (mmol m−2 s−1), expresses the net molar flux of CO2 entering or water vapor exiting the stomata of a leaf.
-Its inverse is called stomatal resistance (s m-1) (Wikipedia, 2022, Stomatal conductance)
+Stomatal conductance (mmol m s) expresses the net molar flux of CO entering or water vapor exiting the stomata of a leaf.
+Its inverse is called stomatal resistance (s m) (Wikipedia, 2022, Stomatal conductance)

-The VPD describes the difference (deficit) between the amount of water vapour in the air under saturated condition and the actual amount of water vapour (Wikipedia; vapour-pressure deficit).
+The VPD describes the difference (deficit) between the amount of water vapor in the air under saturated condition and the actual amount of water vapor (Wikipedia; vapor-pressure deficit).
 The unit is Pascal (Pa).
-It has to be taken into account that air of higher temperature is able to include a higher amount of water vapour.
+It has to be taken into account that air of higher temperature is able to include a higher amount of water vapor.
 So the VPD depends on ambient temperature.
-Water vapour is transported in the air from a lower VPD to a higher VPD.
+Water vapor is transported in the air from a lower VPD to a higher VPD.

 Water holding capacity